madebywink/code-guide/javascript/README.md

  - [functional purity](#purity)
  - [closures](#closures)

-And be sure to decouple data from behavior whenever and wherever possible.
+And be sure to decouple data from logic and behavior whenever and wherever possible.

+*Decoupling data from logic allows many advanced techniques and opertions, for instance: running game and animation calculations in a worker thread (or on the GPU) while updating the UI on the main thread.
+It also helps to support referential transparency and testability throughout your code.*

 ### __Scoping__